-One of the common questions among the ones trying to know about Hindu dharma is “Why is Brahma not worshipped as much as Vishnu and Shiva?”
-Or even “Why Lord Brahma has only a few temples all across the world, but Vishnu and Shiva have tons?”
+One of the common questions among the ones trying to know about Hindu dharma is, “Why is Brahma not worshipped as much as Vishnu and Shiva?”
+Or even “Why Lord Brahma has only a few temples worldwide, but Vishnu and Shiva have tons?”

 Let’s debunk the reasons for it:

 Shiva Purana has it that there was one time when Brahma and Vishnu had an argument on who was the most powerful amongst the Trimurti.
 The argument went on and on until they asked Shiva to intervene.
-Shiva then took the form of a gigantic lingam made of flaming fire, and that went up to the heavens and also descended underneath the earth.
-Shiva told them that the one who can find the end of the light will be considered the most powerful among the Trimurti.
+Shiva then took the form of a gigantic lingam made of a flaming fire that went up to the heavens and descended underneath the earth.
+Shiva told them that the one who can find the end of the light would be considered the most powerful among the Trimurti.

 Right then and there, Brahma took the form of a swan and started the search for the end of light along the length of ascending lingam.
 On the other hand, Vishnu took the form of a Varaha (wild boar) and started the search for the end of the light along the length of descending lingam.

 They kept moving fast and continuously.
 But their search was in vain.
 Both couldn’t find the end.

-Vishnu realized the fact that Shiva was, in fact, the greatest of the triad and he had been outdone by Shiva.
+Vishnu realized that Shiva was, in fact, the greatest of the triad, and he had been outdone by Shiva.
 But, Brahma thought that he could outdo Shiva with trickery.
-He passed the ketaki flower and requested ketaki to tell Shiva that he had in fact reached the uppermost end.
+He passed the ketaki flower and requested ketaki to tell Shiva that he had reached the uppermost end.
 Ketaki told Shiva that he had seen Brahma reach the upper end of the lingam.

-Shiva knew that he was lying and that made him really angry.
+Shiva knew that he was lying, and that made him angry.
 So, he cursed Brahma that he shall never be worshipped on earth.
 Also, the ketaki flower was cursed that it shall never be used in any of Hindu worship rituals.

 In Matsya Purana, Shatarupa is known with different names: Satarupa, Sandhya, or Brahmi.